-As regards hosting the school, a rotational principle applies; each Contracting Party is to take turns in acting as a host of the venue.
-Tirana, Albania was the location of the first Energy Community Summer School in September 2016.
-Whilst The second Energy Community Summer School took place in Ohrid, North Macedonia, Split, Croatia and Krakow, Poland.
+As regards hosting of the school, Energy Community Contracting Parties and Participants to the Energy Community Treaty take turns in acting as the host of the Summer School.
+Tirana, Albania, was the location of the first Energy Community Summer School in September 2016.
+Subsequent Energy Community Summer Schools took place in Ohrid, North Macedonia, Split, Croatia and Krakow, Poland.
 As a reaction to Covid-19, the 2020 Summer School was transformed into a series of webinars, Telč, Czech Republic hosts this year's Summer School.

 Schools in brief